Black Mountain Nature Reserve

 The ACT and region is part of the traditional home of the Ngunnawal Aboriginal people.
 Black Mountain and Acton Peninsula are believed to have been favoured as meeting places.
 Black Mountain and the surrounding area is a highly significant Aboriginal cultural place.
 Traces of a traditional lifestyle, including stone artefacts, campsites and scarred trees are visible in the landscape.

 A connected landscape

 Black Mountain forms part of an extensive area of open forest and woodland which includes O’Connor Ridge, Bruce Ridge, Aranda Bushland, Mt Painter and The Pinnacle nature reserves.
 These areas are part of a wildlife movement corridor through to the Molonglo and Murrumbidgee river corridors.
-The Black Mountain supports a rich shrub and herb diversity including some rare and threatened plant species.
-There are several threatened or regionally declining birds in the reserve.
+Black Mountain supports a rich shrub and herb diversity including some rare and threatened plant species.
+Several threatened or regionally declining birds are found in the reserve.

 There are several access points to Black Mountain Nature Reserve.